potatoeggy/eifueo/docs/sph3u7.md

  - Gas particles collide perfectly elastically
  - Gas particles are so small that their volume is significantly smaller than that of the container

+These assumptions do not hold for real gases as gases have real volume and there are intermolecular forces between them.
+As such, the ideal gas model is best used if the gas is at a **low** pressure, **higher** temperature, and **low** density.

 The average kinetic energy of the gas particles is proportional to the temperature of a gas.
 A greater speed of gas particles also increases the **collisions** between gas particles and the walls of the box, therefore increasing **pressure**, therefore increasing **temperature**.
 The pressure of a gas on a surface can be expressed by the force $F$ over its area $A$.
 $$p=\frac{F}{A}$$

 The state of an ideal gas in a container can be modelled by the following equation, where $p$ is the pressure of the pressure in pascals or newtons per square metre ($\text{Pa}$ or $\text{Nm}^{-2}$), $V$ is the volume in cubic metres, $n$ is the number of moles of gas particles, $R$ is the universal gas constant ($R=8.31\text{J}\cdot\text{mol}^{-1}\cdot\text{K}^{-1}$), and $T$ is the temperature of the gas in Kelvin:
 $$pV=nRT$$

+### Gas laws

+!!! definition
+    - An **isobaric**, **isothermal**, or **isochloric**/**isovolumetric** process have a constant pressure, temperature, or volume, respectively.
+    - A **thermodynamic process** induces a change in a gas's temperature, pressure, or volume.

+A **thermodynamic cycle** consists of thermodynamic processes that return a gas to its initial state, and appear in pressure-volume graphs as closed shapes.
+In such a cycle, the work done is equal to the pressure and change in volume:
+$$W=p\Delta V$$

+If the pressure is not constant, the work done is instead the area under the graph in that process.

 Please see [HL Chemistry#Gas laws](/sch3uz/#gas-laws) for more information.

+In a pressure-volume graph, the curves of constant temperature are known as **isotherms**.

 ## 4.1 - Oscillations